jacksonianrtaylor/movie_rec_proj/README.md

 Content based filtering:

+The first feature, feature_1 is simply a non-weighted average of all the users ratings besides the the target movie This is an effective feature because it reveals how high a user rates movies on average this feature along will not be very precise since it does not value anything about the movie in question and is independent of what other users think about the movie

 In this notebook the answer to the question, how are movies similair? is answered with the notion of similair text based metadata

-How is this data used to pair similair movies:
+How is this data used to define the notion of similair movies?:
 - the constrcutedData.csv is built
-- this includes all the relevant data columns from every .csv in the entire movies data set tah might produce helpful text data
+- this includes all the relevant data columns from every .csv in the entire movies data set that might produce helpful text data
 - every line in the constrcutedData.csv has a user id and a movie id and a number of columns that hold valuable text data that represent the movie the user watched

-- for each movie the user watched certain columns of text data are selected
+- for each movie the user watched, certain columns of text data are selected to create an ordered set of words

-- a bag of words is formed from every user by combining the words from
+- The ordered set of words is unique to a user id and is formed from the words of the columns of all the movies the user rated

--
+- then for each movie the user watched, the words found in the corpus of the relavent columns for that movie are...
+- count vectorized in the order of the set of words
+- if a word is not present in the movies corpus the correpsonding index in the vector becomes 0
+- else the value at the corresponding index is equal to the number of times the words comes up in the movies corpus
+- once a vector is created for each movie the user watached, including the target movie...
+- then the rating of the target movie can be predicted using a function of the cossine similarity between the word count vectors of...
+- the target movie and the other movies the user watched
+- the function also uses the ratings of the non target movies
+- this function creates feature_2 which it self is a guess to the rating of the target movies of all the users using this method

+- then a random movie rated by each user is chosen as the target movie rating
+- this target rating is used to either evaluate the model or train the model

+this is also independet of what others think of the movie

 LOOK: what happens if a user made two ratings for the same movie???